null

 Plants

-Flowers for fall planting can be divided into 2 categories: annuals for instant autumn bloom gratification and perennial plants (including bulbs) that will flourish for seasons to come.
+Autumn flowers can be divided into 2 categories: annuals for instant autumn bloom gratification and perennial plants that will flourish for seasons to come.
 An annual, such as mum, pansy, viola, or ornamental kale, is perfect for a pop of color for the season.
-A perennial, which can live and thrive for years, should be selected based on your hardiness zone for the coldest temperature that it can withstand.
+A fall perennial, which can live and thrive for years, should be selected based on your hardiness zone for the coldest temperature that it can withstand.
+Fall is also the right time to think about spring color by planting bulbs like crocus, tulips, and daffodils.

 For maximum color and blooms, plant your annuals and perennials in Miracle-Gro® Potting Mix (containers) or Miracle-Gro® Garden Soil for Flowers (in-ground) and feed them with Miracle-Gro® Water Soluble Bloom Booster® Flower Food—then prepare to be amazed.